werf/werf/docs/_includes/reference/cli/werf_kubectl_explain.md

 {% endif %}
 List the fields for supported resources.

 This command describes the fields associated with each supported API resource.
-Fields are identified via a simple JSONPath identifier:
+Fields are identified via a simple JSON Path identifier:
 ```
 <type>.<fieldName>[.<fieldName>]
 ```